Cooked Broccoli Calories & Nutritional Facts Calculator

 How Many Calories Are In Cooked Broccoli?

-Cooked broccoli calories vary based on the cooking method and added ingredients.
-Research from PMC shows that broccoli is a nutritional powerhouse with varying nutrient profiles depending on preparation:
+Cooked broccoli calories vary based on the cooking method and added ingredients:

 Plain Cooked Broccoli (per cup, 156g):